-After the appropriate latency, the FEM response to target displacement (Fig. 9-3) consists of a period of acceleration to a peak velocity, and then deceleration of the eyes as they approach the new target position.
-The muscular activity in the agonist-antagonist pair of each globe is characterized by a burst of maximal facilitation in the agonist and total inhibition in the antagonist during the movement (Fig. 9-4).
+After the appropriate latency, the FEM response to target displacement (Fig. 3) consists of a period of acceleration to a peak velocity and then deceleration of the eyes as they approach the new target position.
+The muscular activity in the agonist-antagonist pair of each globe is characterized by a burst of maximal facilitation in the agonist and total inhibition in the antagonist during the movement (Fig. 4).
 Electromyographic (EMG) recordings reveal that FEM deceleration is usually not consequent to active braking by the antagonist muscle.
 Rather, the two muscles merely assume the relative tensions necessary to hold the new target position.
 This is sufficient to accomplish the rapid deceleration because of the braking effect (damping) of the "ocular motor plant" (i.e., globe, muscles, check ligaments, and fatty supporting tissue of the orbit).
 EMG recordings have identified active dynamic braking in the antagonist muscles for some saccades.
 The active braking seems to be associated more often with small saccades than with large saccades.
-Occasionally a saccade is of such magnitude that it overshoots the target and a saccade in the opposite direction follows it without latency; this is called a dynamic overshoot.
-There is also evidence that, with an unrestricted head, intersaccadic latencies may be reduced.11
+Occasionally a saccade is of such magnitude that it overshoots the target, and a saccade in the opposite direction follows it without latency; this is called a dynamic overshoot.
+Dynamic overshoots are common in both voluntary and involuntary (e.g., the fast phases of nystagmus) saccades.
+There is also evidence that with an unrestricted head, intersaccadic latencies may be reduced.14